Criminal Battery Constituting Domestic Violence In Nevada

 Huggins Law Office : The Best Las Vegas Criminal Domestic Battery Defense Attorneys

-The use of violence or force against another person is known as battery and is a criminal offense.
+The use of violence or force against another person is known as battery and is a criminal offense which is part of domestic violence as stated in NRS 200.485.
 If the alleged victim of battery is a person you are in a romantic relationship with, person you are living with, family member, ex-spouse, or spouse, you may face battery domestic violence charges.
 In Nevada, battery is considered a serious crime and it does not matter whether the alleged victim actually presses charges or not.
 Once police charge a person with battery domestic violence, state prosecutors will almost always move forward with the case.

 What Actually Constitutes a Battery Offense in Nevada?